EnviroCentre/monitoring-module/docs/source/import_field_data.rst

    The Monitoring Module's field data importing tool has been tested to work with the following meters:

-    - Hanna InstrumentsÂ® multi-parameter meter type HI 9828
+    - Hanna Instruments® multi-parameter meter type HI 9828

    Other meters and `csv` input file formats may be supported by tweaking the tool's configuration parameters.